Last Updated: January 12th, 2021

 Can Life Insurance Proceeds be Taken by Creditors?

 It seems like a silly question — at first.
-If you have a pretty sizeable life insurance policy, one that will deliver say, $1 million or more in cash to your beneficiaries, you probably don’t have a lot of debt collectors calling you, right?
+Let’s say you have a pretty sizeable life insurance policy.
+One that will deliver $1 million or more in cash to your beneficiaries.
+You probably don’t have a lot of debt collectors calling you, right?

-For instance, physicians worry about malpractice suits, and business owners, lawsuits, both for good reason.
+For instance, physicians worry about malpractice suits.
+And business owners worry about lawsuits.
+Both for good reason.
 A recent New England Journal of Medicine study found that every year, one out of 14 doctors faces a malpractice suit.

-And, sure, if you are someone with a ton of debt, and you often feel your back is against the wall, as you try to keep the debt collectors and creditors at bay, you, too, could be in danger.
+You may be someone with a ton of debt.
+And you often feel your back is against the wall as you try to keep the debt collectors and creditors at bay.
+But you too could be in danger.